adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

-- You have deployed a basic Azure SQL Server, modified the default firewall settings, and connected to it from your Azure client VM.
+- You have deployed a basic Azure SQL Server, modified the default firewall settings, and connected to it from your Azure client/mgmt VM.
 You have confirmed that you are accessing it via the "Internet" (This traffic does not leave the Microsoft backbone, but it does use Public IP addresses).
-The traffic is sourced from the dynamic NAT address of your client VM and is destined to a public IP address sitting in front of the Azure SQL Service.
+The traffic is sourced from the dynamic NAT address of your client/mgmt VM and is destined to a public IP address sitting in front of the Azure SQL Service.

 # Challenge 2 : Implement Service Endpoints to restrict access to your Azure SQL Server

 ### Goal

-The goal of this challenge is to implement Service Endpoints to restrict access to your Azure SQL Server; turning off inbound connections from Public IPs (The Internet) and only allowing access from the subnet within which your Azure Client VM Resides.
+The goal of this challenge is to implement Service Endpoints to restrict access to your Azure SQL Server; turning off inbound connections from Public IPs (The Internet) and only allowing access from the subnet within which your Azure client/mgmt VM Resides.

 Service Endpoints are often thought of as "generation 1" of secure access to PaaS services that do not benefit from VNet injection.
 It is good to revisit the behaviour or Service Endpoints to highlight the subtle benefits when working with Private Link.

 ## Task 1: Remove public IP address from SQL Server firewall

-Within the previous step we added the public NAT IP address used by our client VM to the SQL Server firewall.
+Within the previous step we added the public NAT IP address used by our client/mgmt VM to the SQL Server firewall.
 Please remove this IP address and save the firewall settings.
 This ensure that no inbound connections are permitted from any public IP address.

 ## Task 2: Enable Service Endpoints on your subnet